HoangLa95/qualitedevs2/PSs/ps4.md

 ### Bonus

 :::{important} Bonus
-Finish the rest of the first!
+Finish the rest of the session (Exercise 2) first!
 :::

 The current makefile code contains a lot of redundancies.
 We can refactor this code using variables as follows: